Apple HomePod Mini Review

 There are some times when a voice reply isn’t good enough, say when you want to find pictures of something.
 Here, Apple has a few ways of dealing with things.
 For some searches, it can pop up a message on your phone, taking you to search results.
 Try, “Hey Siri, show me pictures of cats” to see it in action.
 For other requests, such as getting direction information, you’ll get a Siri suggestion in the relevant app.

-Smart home control has also been improved, particularly with iOS 14.
+Smart home control has also been improved, since iOS 14.
 Now, you get default Routine suggestions for added devices.
 For example, select your HomePod Mini and you can toggle on a Routine that will stop music playing when everyone leaves your home.

 HomeKit and, by extension, the Home App have got a lot better.
 In terms of having a single place for control, for all of your compatible devices, it’s the best product.
 And, once smart devices are in HomeKit, you can control them via the app or using your voice.
 Yet, as good as HomeKit is, support still lags far behind the competition and some big names are noticeably not Apple-compliant, including Ring and Nest.
 If you’re a bit techier, then the free HomeBridge tool, which can run on a Raspberry Pi, is a neat way of adding in additional support.